 - What Are Slips, Trips And Falls?

-- Personal Injury Claim Time Limits For Slip And Fall Claims
+- What Are The Personal Injury Claim Time Limits For Slip And Fall Claims?

 If we assume that people are taking as much care as possible and that it’s unlikely anyone would willingly inflict injury upon themselves, this still leaves a wide margin for potential hazards.